Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

 - [Talisman Wallet](https://www.talisman.xyz/)
 - [SubWallet](https://www.subwallet.app/) (**Support for iOS/Android**)

-First, create your Bricks Profile account on the [Phala PoC5 Testnet](https://bricks-poc5.phala.network) or [Phala Mainnet](https://bricks.phala.network).
+First, create your Phala Profile account on the [Phala PoC5 Testnet](https://bricks-poc5.phala.network) or [Phala Mainnet](https://bricks.phala.network).
 Here is a quick 1 minute [YouTube video](https://youtu.be/z1MR48NYtYc) on setting up from scratch.
 Here is what your Phala Profile account overview should look like:
 ![](./assets/BricksProfileCheck.png)